venkataramanik/imi-lab/content/_index.md

 <div class="lab-wrapper">

 I am Venkat.
-This lab is a personal technical  for **'Art of the Possible' tinkering** at the intersection of **Logistics, Python, and AI**.
+This lab is a personal technical space for **'Art of the Possible' tinkering**.

 I focus on the raw problem, the technical architecture/API logic, and specific benefits—no hype, no jargon.